-On my first break, after the first set of the first night on the gig, I headed down the street to checkout what was happening at the Jazz Workshop when I past the entrance of Sugar Hill and heard Sarah doing her thing.
+On my first set break, I headed down the street to checkout what was happening at the Jazz Workshop when I pasted the entrance of Sugar Hill and heard Sarah doing her thing.

 I explained to the person collecting the cover charge at the door that I was a musician working up the street and asked if I could step inside for a minute to hear Sarah.

 It was the most generous off-handed “gift” that anyone ever gave me as I found myself utterly dumbfounded by being in the presence of Sarah Vaughan.

 She was just sensational in every way.
 What she did with her voice in a pure, acoustic setting was spell-binding.